openaps/AndroidAPSdocs/docs/EN/Getting-Started/Glossary.md

 </tr>
 <tr>
  <td><strong>PH</strong></td>
- <td>pump history - you access it in the treatments which are located on the 3 dot menu on the right side of AndroidAPS main screen</td>
+ <td>pump history - you access it in the treatments which are located on the 3 dot menu on the right side of AAPS main screen</td>
  <td>&nbsp;</td>
  <td><a href="../Getting-Started/Screenshots.html#treatment">Screenshots</a></td>
 </tr>